MedAlerts Home

 Welcome to the VAERS Wayback Machine

-Each month, the U.S. Government publishes a new release of its VAERS database.
-Most of the differences between releases consist of new VAERS reports that were introduced since the previous release.
-But the government never closes a VAERS report, and may make changes to any report at any time.
-Sometimes reports are even deleted.
+Each month, the U.S. Government publishes a new release of its VAERS database (they did weekly releases from 12/8/2009 to 6/9/2010 and from 12/10/2020 to 9/29/2023).
+Most of the differences between releases consist of new VAERS cases that were introduced since the previous release.
+But the government never closes a VAERS case, and may make changes to any case at any time.
+Sometimes cases are even deleted.

 The VAERS Wayback Machine has a collection of old releases of the VAERS database, starting in 2003.
 It allows you to examine the government data more carefully and observe how the data changes over time.
 Here are some of the things that you can do with the VAERS Wayback Machine:

-Enter a VAERS ID number here to see all changes that have been made to that report since 2003.
-You can find out when the report first appeared, how it was modified, and if applicable, when it was deleted.
+Enter a VAERS ID number here to see all changes that have been made to that case since it was first released.
+You can find out when the case first appeared, how it was modified, and if applicable, when it was deleted.
 See the How Differences are Shown section below for more about interpreting the results.

 VAERS ID: